day8/re-frame/docs/CodeWalkthrough.md

 ### :initialize

 On startup, application state must be initialised.
-We want to put a sensible value into `app-db`.
+We want to put a sensible value into `app-db` which will otherwise contain `{}`.

 So a `(dispatch [:initialize])` will happen early in the apps life (more on this below), and we need to write an `event handler` for it.

-Now this event handler is slightly unusual because it doesn't much care what the value in `db` - it just wants to plonk in a new complete value.
+Now this event handler is slightly unusual because it doesn't much care about the existing value in `db` - it just wants to plonk in a new complete value.

 Like this: